TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 8. Experiment 6: Command Latency

 ### 8.1 Purpose and Justification
-Verify that the Control Unit processes and begins executing a received UART command within 50 ms of receipt, as required by the detailed design performance specification.
+Verify that the Control Unit processes and begins executing a received UART command within 50 ms of receipt, as required by detailed design.
 Low latency is critical from the customer's perspective to ensure the board feels responsive during gameplay.

 ### 8.2 Hypothesis / Expected Results
-Command latency will be well below 50 ms (expected ~2–10 ms, dominated by the Arduino main loop polling interval) and consistent across move types.
+Command latency will be well below 50 ms (expected about 2–10 ms, dominated by the Arduino main loop polling interval) and consistent across move types.

 ### 8.3 Procedure

-**Equipment & Inventory Items Used:**
-- _[Item # — Arduino Nano (A000005)]_
-- _[Item # — Raspberry Pi 5]_
-- _[Item # — UART debug cable with logic level converter]_
-- _[Item # — TMC2209 stepper driver]_
-- _[Item # — Oscilloscope]_

 **Environmental Conditions:**
 - Standard indoor lab conditions.

 **Preparation Steps:**
 1. Connect the Arduino Nano to the Pi via UART (with logic level converter).
-2. Attach oscilloscope probes to the Arduino RX pin (D0) and to a TMC2209 STEP output (D2 or D6).
+2. Attach oscilloscope probes to the Arduino RX pin (D0) and to a TMC2209 STEP output (D6).
 3. Ensure the system is powered, homed, and idle.

 **Procedure Steps:**